APogue/APogue.github.io/_drafts/version1/2024-08-05-Intro-Background-Context.md

 	- When they would not condemn discriminating behavior

-		- CAC, UC Divest, general campus climate activity, etc.
+		- CAC, UC Divest, general campus climate activity (evidence coming out of task force reports) etc.

 		- Encampment exclusion activities